Ofsted Report & Results

 Long Crendon School Performance Tables

-Long Crendon School consistently achieves a higher percentage of children attaining the expected level than the LA and National average in English and Maths.
-See this link for the most current performance tables
+Long Crendon School consistently achieves a higher percentage of children attaining the expected level than the local authority and national average in English and Maths.

 The last national results are 2018-19 please see them via this link: 2018-19 Long Crendon School Results